Optimal DNN Primitive Selection with Partitioned Boolean Quadratic Programming: Primitive Selection

-Where a layer has multiple direct successors and/or predecessors, the same data format may not be optimal for all.
-Choosing one format over another may limit the choice of primitives that can be used in successor/predecessor layers, or may require the insertion of expensive data format transformations.
+Where a layer has multiple direct successors and/or predecessors, the same data layout may not be optimal for all.
+Choosing one layout over another may limit the choice of primitives that can be used in successor/predecessor layers, or may require the insertion of expensive data layout transformations.
 PBQP allows us to model these complicated DAG costs within an abstract optimization problem, and to find solutions with an off-the-shelf PBQP solver.